-Data integration is the process that lets you connect the dots between all your different structured and unstructured data sources, whether it’s social media platform data, app information, payment tools, CRM, ERP reports, or others, and plug that data into analytics and insight solutions to create actionable intelligence for better business decisions or to achieve a business objective.
+Data integration is the process of combining data from different sources into a single, unified view.
+This empowers you to connect the dots between virtually all your different structured and unstructured data sources, whether it’s a social media platform data, app information, payment tools, CRM, ERP reports, etc. so you can make smarter business decisions — a must in a competitive landscape.

-Businesses generate a lot of data.
-And it’s become increasingly distributed.
-Data sources are no longer limited to mainframe and applications but extend beyond the enterprise IT landscape.
-Data integration brings together data of any type, from one or more sources, into a single destination; often used to produce useful business information or to enable new business processes.
+Data sources are no longer limited to mainframes and applications; they are also being increasingly distributed on multi-cloud and hybrid cloud environments.
+Cloud data integration can help by bringing together data of virtually any type, from one or more sources, into a single destination to produce useful business information or enable new business processes.

+-Batch data integration.
 Just as the name implies, it involves processing data in batches.
-A group of data are collected and stored until a specified amount is gathered, then that data is processed all at once as a batch.
-Batch data integration is the traditional way to integrate data and for years was the standard approach; older technologies had an easier time processing data in batches as opposed to in real-time.
-Batches helped save bandwidth by cutting the number of input & output events.
+A group of data is collected and stored until a specified amount is gathered, then that data is processed all at once as a batch.
 Batch data integration is still widely used today when companies don’t have a need to gather and analyze data in real-time.

 Batching is an efficient way to process data.
 It lets you schedule data integration at regular intervals, optimize resource allocation, and improve performance for high-volume data transformation and transfer.

 -Real-time data integration.
 A newer way to integrate data, real-time integration is triggered every time new data is available, bringing the latency to almost zero.